 The main objective of this course is to provide you with some opportunities to learn the microeconomics of business enterprises and their pricing strategies based on the theory of monopoly.
-I will follow my slides in class (to be circulated for free), but I will encourage your active participation by asking various questions and letting you do group work.
+I will follow my slides in class, but I will encourage your active participation by asking various questions.

-I do not assume your previous knowledge about elementary microeconomic courses (e.g., Introduction to Economics I (経済学入門 1) in the spring semester for freshmen).
-However, you are in a relatively advantageous position if you have such exposure previously or simultaneously.
+I do not assume your previous knowledge to learn in elementary microeconomic courses (e.g., Introduction to Economics I (経済学入門 1) in the spring semester for first-year students).
+However, you are in a relatively advantageous position if you have such exposure previously.